outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

 # Variable Accretion Patterns

+  - visualize:
+    - emergent properties as circuits within an object/system/type set
+    - variables as an output vector or tensor composed of tensors or vector sets
+      - several metrics united by origin point, such as how a species' features are composed of a network of many causative factors, where a variable like dog paw shape is representable as a subset of these network paths, and a smaller subset of network path patterns (causation physics)

   - add examples of system/rule/type change patterns

   - add examples of variable gathering patterns into a type